awslabs/clickstream-analytics-on-aws/docs/en/resources/upload-ssl-certificate.md

 You must specify the `file://` prefix in the certificate-body, certificate-chain and private-key parameters in the API request.
 Otherwise, the request fails with a `MalformedCertificate: Unknown` error message.

-!!! note "Note"
+!!! info "Note"

     You must specify a path using the --path option.
 The path must begin with /cloudfront and must include a trailing slash (for example, /cloudfront/test/).

 After the certificate is uploaded, the AWS command `upload-server-certificate` returns metadata for the uploaded certificate, including the certificate's Amazon Resource Name (ARN), friendly name, identifier (ID), and expiration date.